 - Oyster aquaculture instrumentation (buoys and upwellers)

 - Unmanned aerial and ground vehicles

 - Hydrofoiling sailing vessels

-Expectation is for the sponsor to cover the cost of the materials of the project (typically of the order of $1,000 – $2,000), to develop the design brief and launch it with our students, and then to follow progress at a minimum twice a semester during the presentations, but ideally be available on a more frequent basis to interact and answer questions and provide feedback.
+Expectation is for the sponsor to cover the cost of the materials of the project, to develop the design brief and launch it with our students, and then to follow progress at a minimum twice a semester during the presentations, but ideally be available on a more frequent basis to interact and answer questions and provide feedback.